mansouriahmad/my_rusty_life/src/1_Programming_Rust/Chapter3.md

 }
 ```

 The issue is that the code is cluttered and repetitive.
-Since the function's return type is Vec<i16>, ***V*** should be a Vec<16>.
+Since the function's return type is `Vec<i16>`, `V` should be a `Vec<i16>`.
 From that, it follows that each element of the vector should be an `i16`.
 This is exactly the type of reasoning Rust's type inference applies, allowing the programmer to instead write: